Niger entry requirements for Germany passport holders

 Frequently asked questions

-No, tourist visas are not extendable.
-If you need to stay longer, you must leave the country and reapply for a new visa.
+No. Visa extensions are not granted.
+If you need to stay longer, you must leave the country and apply for a new visa from abroad.

 Official sources